0xPolygon/polygon-docs/docs/pos/how-to/operate-validator-node/validator-best-practices.md

 !!! info "Deploying a validator node"

-    Get started with the process of deploying a validator node by reading the doc on [prerequisites](../../how-to/validator/prerequisites.md).
+    Get started with the process of deploying a validator node by reading the doc on [validator node prerequisites](../../how-to/validator/prerequisites.md).

 ## Owner and signer wallets